 - a consent-based process - we need the agreement of a parent or carer or of a competent young person or older child before completing it with them

-All the work that we do with children, young people and families, follows Derbyshire Safeguarding Children Board procedures.
+All the work that we do with children, young people and families, follows Derby and Derbyshire Safeguarding Children Partnership procedures.